cryptoquantique/quarklink-database-direct-esp32-platformio/README.md

-# QuarkLink Getting Started DataBase Direct
+# QuarkLink Database Direct

-This project provides instructions on how to get started with QuarkLink to make a secure IoT device using an ESP32 ([esp32-c3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html)).
+This example project provides instructions on how to use QuarkLink to make a secure IoT device using an ESP32 and specificly connect to a Database Direct([esp32-c3](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/hw-reference/esp32c3/user-guide-devkitm-1.html)).

 The result is an ESP32 that is using secure boot, flash encryption, has a Root-of-Trust, and which can only be updated Over-The-Air with firmware signed by a key from the QuarkLink Hardware Security Module (HSM).

-See the [QuarkLink Getting Started Guide](https://github.com/cryptoquantique/cryptoquantique.github.io/blob/main/QuarkLink%20Ignite%20Getting%20Started%20Guide%20V1.00.pdf) for more detailed information on how to use this example project.
+See the chapter 16 of the [QuarkLink User Guide](https://cryptoquantique.github.io/QuarkLink_User_Guide.pdf) for more detailed information on how to create a Database Direct connection.

 ## Requirements